gatling/gatling/src/sphinx/general/assertions.rst

 * ``assert(condition, message)``: create a custom condition on the value of the metric.

-  The first argument is a function that take an Int (the value of the metric) and return a Boolean which is the result of the assertion.
+  The first argument is a function that takes an Int (the value of the metric) and returns a Boolean which is the result of the assertion.

-  The second argument is a function that take a String (the name of the metric) and a Boolean (result of the assertion) and return a message that describes the assertion as a String.
+  The second argument is a function that takes a String (the name of the metric) and a Boolean (result of the assertion) and returns a message that describes the assertion as a String.

   For example::